Overview

 Step 3: Capture and Send Image(s) with the Image Capture UI

-• Note: cancels the Image Capture process and deletes the cache on this screen.
-If no pictures have been saved in the cache, the "No Images" message appears; offering another opportunity for the worker to tap to try again.
+- If no pictures have been saved in the cache, the "No Images" message appears; offering another opportunity for the worker to try again by tapping

-• Once we take a photo by tapping we are brought to the Image Preview screen below.
+- Once we take a photo we are brought to the Image Preview screen below.

-• allows us to retake the photo for better results.
+- To retake the photo for better results tap

-• The cancels the Image Preview and brings us to the Image Cache Screen.
+- To cancel the Image Preview and move to the Image Cache Screen, tap

-• Tapping allows us to add more photos to the Image Cache Screen.
+- To add more photos to the Image Cache Screen, tap

-• Once we have all the photos we want, Tap to send these to the FTP server to complete the transaction.
+- Once you have all the photos to send to the FTP server, Tap

-• Tapping dumps all images and exits the Image Capture UI.
+- To dump all the images and exit the Image Capture UI, tap

 Appendix A: .ini File Optional Settings